lykahb/goban-decals/README.md

 Artwork is licensed under
 [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
 Scripts, CSS, configuration, documentation, and other non-artwork files are licensed under the MIT License.
 See [LICENSE.md](LICENSE.md) for details.

-The artwork was AI-generated and substantially edited afterward.
+The artwork was developed with AI assistance using curated reference material, including original photography, and custom geometric guide images.
+Generated material was substantially edited and adapted to meet the geometric constraints and improve the visuals.